-It's against the law to hold a mobile phone while driving and will result in an automatic £200 fine and six penalty points.
+It's against the law to hold a mobile phone while driving unless you're calling 999 or 112 in an emergency.
+Otherwise, holding your phone while driving will result in an automatic £200 fine and six penalty points.
 In some instances, it can be as much as £1000 and a ban from driving.

-With a phone holder, you're legally able to use voice controls (like Siri or Google Assistant) and your phone's sat-nav.
-So long as you don't hold it, you're allowed to use it.
-That's why a phone holder is such a good idea.
+With a phone holder, you're legally able to use hands-free controls like Siri, Google Assistant, or a Bluetooth headset.
+Provided you don't hold it, you're allowed to use it, which is why a phone holder is such a good idea.

 Ryan Gilmore is the Deputy Autos and Tools Editor for CAR, specialising in car cleaning and hand tools.
 With an MA in Automotive Journalism, when he's not testing buckets he can be found looking at old Porsches.